St. Mark's College (University of Adelaide): 1980–present

-Governance
+College master and leadership

-The college has three administrative bodies; they are the Board, the staff and the student leadership team.
-The Board of St Mark's is made up of dynamic professionals who are responsible for overseeing the College’s strategic direction, plans, and performance.
-The current chair of the Board is Ms Linda Matthews.
-St Mark’s is led by the Head of College, currently [Donald Markwell|Professor Don Markwell], who is the academic and executive head of the College.
-The Head of College works closely with the Dean, currently Professor Peter Tregear OAM, Director of Learning, currently Rachel Buxton, and professional staff to ensure the smooth day-to-day running of the College.
+The college has three administrative bodies; they are the board, the staff and the student leadership team.
+The board of St Mark's is made up of professionals who are responsible for overseeing the college’s strategic direction, plans, and performance.
+The current chair of the board is Linda Matthews.
+St Mark’s is led by the head of college, currently Donald Markwell, who is the academic and executive head of the college.
+The head of college works closely with the dean, currently Peter Tregear, director of learning, currently Rachel Buxton, and professional staff to ensure the smooth day-to-day running of the college.

 The student leadership team consists of three teams: the Residential Advisor team, the Academic Team, and the College Club Committee.
 These students leaders help support their peers and promote a safe, respectful and inclusive values-based culture.
-Each team has different responsibilities within the College, but they work together in close consultation with staff.
+Each team has different responsibilities within the college, but they work together in close consultation with staff.
 The Residential Advisor team is led by the Assistant Deans.
-Within the College each accommodation floor as well as Hawker House and the Flats have a designated Residential Advisor.
+Within the college each accommodation floor as well as Hawker House and the Flats have a designated Residential Advisor.
 This is a senior student who receives further training to act as a key support person and mentor for all students on the floor.
-This team is accountable to the Dean.
-Members of this team are appointed by the College.
-The Academic Team is led by the Senior Academic Tutors and consists of eight Academic Coordinators, who are responsible for supporting students in their faculty and coordinating the 45+ academic tutors employed by the College.
-The Academic Team is accountable to the Director of Learning.
-Members of this team are appointed by the College.
+This team is accountable to the dean.
+Members of this team are appointed by the college.
+The Academic Team is led by the senior academic tutors and consists of eight academic coordinators, who are responsible for supporting students in their faculty and coordinating the 45+ academic tutors employed by the college.
+The Academic Team is accountable to the director of learning.
+Members of this team are appointed by the college.
 The College Club Committee is an elected student representative body and is responsible for organising a wide range of sporting, arts, cultural, environmental, charitable and social events throughout the year, as well as coordinating inter-college events with other college clubs in Adelaide and around Australia.
 All undergraduate residents of the college are members of the College Club (or "Junior Common Room").
-The College Club Committee work with College staff and other student leaders to promote a positive campus culture.
+The College Club Committee work with college staff and other student leaders to promote a positive campus culture.